nicpittman/tropical_pacific_carbon_export/readme.md

 2. Cuts the NPP data into mooring csv files.

-   1. **NOTE** This script is not actually essential, has been processed data provided in processed/npp_mooring_timeseries.
+   1. **NOTE** This script is not actually essential, processed data is provided in processed/npp_mooring_timeseries.
+The processing here can be pretty memory / CPU intensive.
+I actually cut out the tropics so it wouldn't get killed by the supercomputer login node for too much memory.

    2. NASA chlor_a needs to be downloaded manually.
 If you already have it stored locally, make sure you change the path variables in script 2.
 To download, A script in 'datasets/chl/download_NASA_chlora.sh' is provided.
 You will need authorisation cookie as described at: https://oceancolor.gsfc.nasa.gov/data/download_methods/.
 Sourced from https://oceandata.sci.gsfc.nasa.gov/